elliseputnam/project-2-starter/README.rst

    system call.

    Additionally, you are not expected to support more than ``PIPE_BUF`` bytes sent between two processes.
-On Isengard, this value is 64 kilobytes.
+On the Docker Image, this value is 64 kilobytes.

 3.3) File Redirection (Deliverable 2)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~